Kot Engenharia

 Computer model

-In a previous work, also developed by Kot, the rail, sleeper and ballast set was computationally modeled, as shown in Figures 2 and 3.
+Previously, in another study also conducted by Kot, the rail, sleeper, and ballast assembly was modeled computationally, as shown in Figures 2 and 3.

 Figure 2: Three-dimensional model of the assembly.
 [3]